Guide

 Orderbook panel with three levels of order highlighting

-Show the full panel with at least one row at each highlighting level so the visual difference is clear.
+The full panel includes rows at each highlighting level so the visual difference is clear.

 Editing the custom threshold volume for a single coin